Yugoslav People's Army: Dissolution

 In January 1990, the League of Communists of Yugoslavia was effectively dissolved as a national organization following its 14th Congress where the Serbian and Slovene delegations engaged in a public confrontation.
 The Yugoslav People's Army was left without an ideological support mechanism.
 99% of the officers of the Army were members of the communist party.

 The dissolution of Yugoslavia began when independent, non-communist governments were established in the Yugoslav republics of Slovenia, Croatia, Bosnia and Herzegovina, and Macedonia.
 In 1990, the Socialist Republic of Slovenia changed its name to Republic of Slovenia and ceased contributing funds to the federal government for a sustained military budget.
 Soon afterward the Slovene government began a re-organization of its territorial defense, bringing the former constituent republic's Territorial Defense reserve forces under its control as the Slovenian Territorial Defence.

 In March 1991, Yugoslav defense minister General Veljko Kadijević organized a meeting at the military complex in Topčider, Belgrade.
 Present at this meeting were all 6 presidents of the Yugoslav republics, presidents of the autonomous republics, the Yugoslav president and all top military officers.
 Kadijević claimed that there were numerous paramilitary organizations in Yugoslavia sponsored by foreign and domestic enemies of the state.
+He stated that if federal and republic officials "failed to ensure peace, the Yugoslav armed forces could efficiently do so themselves."
 He also stated that the Yugoslav People's Army was dealing with Ustaše, Chetniks, and other "enemies of socialism" stemming from World War II conflicts.
 Kadijević proposed a declaration of martial law.
 A subsequent vote was held on Kadijević's recommendation of martial law, and the suggestion was vetoed.

 In April 1991, the government of Croatia formed the Croatian National Guard (ZNG), which the Yugoslav People's Army considered to be a paramilitary organization.
 On 25 June 1991, Slovenia and Croatia declared their independence from Yugoslavia.
 On the same day, Slovenian Territorial Defence units captured Yugoslav control posts on the borders with Italy, Hungary and Austria.
 Slovene forces also established border control posts on their border with Croatia.

-As a result of these actions, on 27 June 1991 the Yugoslav People's Army attacked Slovenia, with its top commanders citing the constitutional obligation to defend the sovereignty and territorial integrity of Yugoslavia.
+As a result of these actions, on 27 June 1991 the JNA attacked Slovenia, with its top commanders citing the constitutional obligation to defend the sovereignty and territorial integrity of Yugoslavia.
 Yugoslav forces attacked the Slovene units on the border and in all other areas under Slovene control.
 The Slovenian Territorial Defence blockaded all ten Yugoslav bases in Slovenia and kept them under siege in the Ten-Day War which ended on 6 July 1991.
-Yugoslav forces had 44 killed and 146 wounded, with many Yugoslav officers wounded or captured.
-After the Brioni Agreement was signed, the Yugoslav People's Army agreed to withdraw from Slovenia by 10 October 1991, leaving large amounts of equipment behind.
+Yugoslav forces had 44 killed and 146 wounded, with many Yugoslav officers being wounded or captured.
+After the Brioni Agreement was signed, the JNA agreed to withdraw from Slovenia by 10 October 1991, leaving large amounts of equipment behind.